Home - FAQ - FAQ Breast - FAQ Breast implants

 All relevant data will only be recorded in the federal implant register from mid-2024.

-Reasons for replacing breast implants can include wear and tear, ruptures (implants could burst or leak), physical changes due to e.g. weight changes, pregnancy or natural signs of ageing as well as complications such as capsular fibrosis or dissatisfaction with shape and size.
+Reasons for replacing breast implants can include wear and tear, ruptures (implants could burst or leak), physical changes due to weight changes, pregnancy or natural signs of ageing, for example, as well as complications such as capsular fibrosis or dissatisfaction with shape and size.
 In addition, technological advances in implant development could incentivise patients to replace their existing implants with more modern, improved models in a repeat breast operation.

 In any case, regular medical examinations are important to monitor the condition of the implants and take action if necessary.